paritytech/contracts-boilerplate/viem/README.md

 cp .env.example .env
 ```

-To deploy to Westend, you will need to specify the `WESTEND_PRIVATE_KEY`.
+To deploy to Westend, you will need to specify as the `WESTEND_PRIVATE_KEY` your [Eth account's private key](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/).
 For local development, checkout the instructions [here](https://contracts.polkadot.io/work-with-a-local-node) to setup and start a local chain.

 Now that you have the environment variables setup, you can deploy the contracts by running: